Certificate of authenticity

 A certificate of authenticity (COA) is a seal or small sticker on a proprietary computer program, t-shirt, jersey, or any other memorabilia or art work, especially in the world of computers and sports.
-It is commonly a seal on paper authenticating a specific art work which and is made to demonstrate that the item is authentic.
+It is commonly a seal on paper authenticating a specific artwork which and is made to demonstrate that the item is authentic.

+Information included

+Depending on the item being authenticated, some information that the certificate of authenticity might contain includes: